🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 ages.at

-'He waits at the Rainbow Bridge' would therefore be the correct expression.
-And somehow also the more beautiful one.
-He is not gone.
+"He is waiting at the Rainbow Bridge" would therefore be the correct expression.
+And somehow, also the more beautiful one.
+He isn't gone.
 He is waiting.

-🧡 Over 5,000 times purchased, by dog owners from Austria, Germany and Switzerland.
+🧡 Over 5,000 times purchased – by dog owners from Austria, Germany, and Switzerland.

-Recommended by veterinarians and alternative practitioners.
+Recommended by veterinarians and holistic practitioners.

 All dog products in the shop